Assignment 4

 <link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/fork-awesome@1.2.0/css/fork-awesome.min.css" integrity="sha256-XoaMnoYC5TH6/+ihMEnospgm0J1PM/nioxbOUdnM8HY=" crossorigin="anonymous">

-If you download and use a local version, you must keep the folder structure intact (the css file refers to the folder ../fonts for the fonts).
+If you download and use a local version, you must keep the directory structure intact (the css file refers to the directory ../fonts for the fonts).

 The template HTML code above uses the fa-info-circle icon.
 You can read more about how to use Fork Awesome icons on their web site: Fork Awesome Examples.